 Dr Ball has extensive teaching experience in philosophy, having taught at both undergraduate and graduate levels, at a number of institutions (McGill, Oxford, NCH), and in a variety of formats (lectures, seminars, tutorials).

 He has taught a wide range of subjects within philosophy, including: aesthetics, early modern philosophy, epistemology, the history of analytic philosophy, logic (both formal and philosophical), metaphysics, the philosophy of language, the philosophy of mathematics, and the philosophy of mind.
-At NCH he gives lectures and tutorials for first-year logic, second-year metaphysics, as well as third-year philosophy of language and philosophy of mind.

 Head of Faculty in Philosophy, NCH, London (2019-present)